-A&K: My love is the color palette of whites and golds mixed with bleached oaks… In our living room we have a big squishy natural linen sofa with our reproduction column coffee table.
-I just love this architectural piece.
+Amelia: Out love is the color palette of whites and golds mixed with bleached oaks… In our living room we have a big squishy natural linen sofa with our reproduction column coffee table.
+We just love this architectural piece.
 And our TV is attached to the wall above our Parnassus Sideboard.
-I hide all of our kids toys inside the sideboard!
+We hide all of our kids toys inside the sideboard!

 Unbeknownst to me, on that trip Kim came across and bought this beautiful arch.
 I knew it was a splurge as at that time we had never been able to afford to buy pieces quite like this.
 Months later, on Christmas morning, Kim announced that he needed to go into the warehouse to get my gift.
 When we got to work he rolled up the warehouse door and there was this huge triangular crate (which I had NEVER seen unloaded), so he gave me a crow bar and a hammer and we opened the crate and this beautiful arch was inside!
 The paint is the faintest lilac with old gilt.
 I love to imagine this was above a ballroom doorway where it was witness to many wonderful evenings!
 Now we hang all of our boy’s artwork inside the arch.

 Feeling inspired?
 In addition to being a source for beautiful high quality furnishings and decor, Kathy Kuo Home has a team of professional interior designers that are ready to assist with all of your interior design needs.
 Our services provide multiple layout and design options that fit your style and budget for any room.
 You will work with a team of designers and project managers to help you love where you live.

 Call (888) 908-3486 or email firstname.lastname@example.org today to get started!